-In order to model hydrogen-based household transport, we introduce a new transportation sector that is shown in Figure 6.
-This hydrogen fleet is in direct competition with the pre-existing own-supplied household transportation (private automobiles) and is similar in structure.
-The characteristics of vehicles in terms of, for example, power, performance, safety, reliability, interior space, refuelling, and range, are important considerations in vehicle choice.
+For hydrogen-based household transport we introduce a new sector as shown in Figure 3.
+The hydrogen fleet is in direct competition with pre-existing own-supplied household transportation (i.e., private automobiles) and is similar in structure.
+The characteristics of vehicles in terms of, for example, power, performance, safety, reliability, interior space, refueling and range are important considerations in vehicle choice.
 We make the simplifying assumption that the conventional and hydrogen fuel cell vehicles are perfect substitutes.
-This means that the different power source is essentially invisible to the consumer - any problematic aspects of the hydrogen technology have been successfully addressed - and all that matters is the relative cost of the vehicle and fuel cost per mile, accounting for the greater efficiency of hydrogen use in a fuel cell compared with gasoline or diesel use in a conventional internal combustion engine.
-The production structure of the conventional and hydrogen fleet are identical except for the replacement of conventional fuel with hydrogen.
+This means that the different power source is essentially invisible to the consumer-any problematic aspects of the hydrogen technology have been successfully addressed-and all that matters is the relative cost of the vehicle and fuel cost per mile, accounting for greater efficiency of hydrogen use in a fuel cell compared with a conventional internal combustion engine.
+The production structure of the conventional and hydrogen fleet are identical except for the replacement of hydrogen for conventional fuel.
 Differences among the technologies are reflected by values of parameters that control input cost shares.

-As shown in Figure 6, own-supplied household transportation relies on the outputs of three sectors: fuels (refined oil or hydrogen), services, and other industries products, with elasticities of substitution shown between inputs and the factor shares shown beneath the inputs (US shares shown as the top number and Europe shares shown as the bottom number).
-The vehicle input is an output of the other industries sector, capturing the cost of automobiles, since the automotive industry is part of that sector in the database.
-The fuel input represents the cost of fuel for private automobiles which, based on initial parameterisation, implies a specific physical quantity of hydrogen fuel and, along with other parameters of the production function, also implies an efficiency of power conversion that depends on the fuel mark-up as discussed below.
-Note that a modelling convention adopted here is that the fuel cost shares are pre-tax shares.
+Own-supplied household transportation relies on the outputs of three sectors: fuels (refined oil or hydrogen), services, and Other Industries Products, with elasticities of substitution shown between inputs and factor shares shown beneath the inputs with the USA shares shown as the top number and Europe shares as the bottom number.
+The vehicle input is an output of the Other Industries sector capturing the cost of the automobiles, since automotive industry is part of that sector in the data base.
+The fuel input represents the cost of fuel for private automobiles which, based on initial parameterization, implies a specific physical quantity of hydrogen fuel and with other parameters of the production function also implices an efficiency of power conversion that depends on the fuel mark-up as discussed below.
+Note that a modeling convention adopted here is that the fuel cost shares are pre-tax shares.
 Conventional fuel in Europe is taxed at a high rate, and if such a tax were also applied to hydrogen the cost share, inclusive of the tax, would be much higher.
-We later examine the implications of taxing or not taxing hydrogen at the same rate per energy content as conventional fuel.
-The services share represents all non-fuel operation costs.
+We later examine implications of taxing or not taxing hydrogen at the same rate per energy content as conventional fuel.
+The Services share represents all non-fuel operational costs.
 Among these are the costs of insurance, financing, and maintenance and these are assumed to be the same as for the conventional vehicle fleet.
-For more information on how input shares are used to calibrate the model, see Paltsev et al. (2004).
+For more information on the parameterization of conventional household transportation see Paltsev et al. (2004).